Robeco Institutional Asset Management B.V. Sells 27,235 Shares of Comerica Incorporated (NYSE:CMA)

-Robeco Institutional Asset Management B.V. decreased its position in Comerica Incorporated (NYSE:CMA) by 16.4% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 138,619 shares of the financial services provider’s stock after selling 27,235 shares during the period.
-Robeco Institutional Asset Management B.V. owned 0.10% of Comerica worth $11,157,000 at the end of the most recent quarter.
+Robeco Institutional Asset Management B.V. lessened its position in Comerica Incorporated (NYSE:CMA) by 16.4% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 138,619 shares of the financial services provider’s stock after selling 27,235 shares during the quarter.
+Robeco Institutional Asset Management B.V. owned approximately 0.10% of Comerica worth $11,157,000 as of its most recent filing with the SEC.

-A number of brokerages have issued reports on CMA.
-Wolfe Research upgraded Comerica from an “underperform” rating to an “outperform” rating and raised their target price for the stock from $80.00 to $101.00 in a report on Tuesday, October 5th.
-Wells Fargo & Company raised their target price on Comerica from $67.00 to $73.00 and gave the stock an “underweight” rating in a report on Monday, October 4th.
-B. Riley restated a “neutral” rating and set a $87.00 target price (up previously from $78.00) on shares of Comerica in a report on Thursday, October 21st.
-They noted that the move was a valuation call.
-Citigroup raised their target price on Comerica from $93.00 to $100.00 and gave the stock a “buy” rating in a report on Thursday, October 28th.
-Finally, Jefferies Financial Group lifted their price objective on Comerica from $75.00 to $86.00 and gave the company a “hold” rating in a report on Monday, October 11th.
-Four analysts have rated the stock with a sell rating, six have assigned a hold rating and ten have given a buy rating to the stock.
-According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus target price of $85.42.

-Comerica (NYSE:CMA) last posted its quarterly earnings results on Tuesday, October 19th.
-The financial services provider reported $1.90 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.64 by $0.26.
-The firm had revenue of $755.00 million for the quarter, compared to analyst estimates of $733.42 million.
-Comerica had a return on equity of 15.22% and a net margin of 38.31%.
-During the same quarter in the previous year, the firm earned $1.44 EPS.
-As a group, analysts anticipate that Comerica Incorporated will post 8.27 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Saturday, January 1st.
-Stockholders of record on Wednesday, December 15th will be paid a dividend of $0.68 per share.
-This represents a $2.72 annualized dividend and a dividend yield of 3.18%.
-Comerica’s dividend payout ratio is currently 33.42%.

-In related news, EVP James Harry Weber sold 2,454 shares of the business’s stock in a transaction on Friday, October 22nd.
-The stock was sold at an average price of $88.50, for a total value of $217,179.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP John D. Buchanan sold 5,688 shares of the business’s stock in a transaction on Thursday, October 28th.
+In other news, EVP Melinda A. Chausse sold 3,429 shares of the stock in a transaction dated Wednesday, November 24th.
+The stock was sold at an average price of $90.98, for a total value of $311,970.42.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP John D. Buchanan sold 5,688 shares of the stock in a transaction dated Thursday, October 28th.
 The shares were sold at an average price of $85.11, for a total value of $484,105.68.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 18,066 shares of company stock valued at $1,588,810 over the last quarter.
-0.67% of the stock is currently owned by corporate insiders.
+In the last ninety days, insiders sold 18,066 shares of company stock valued at $1,588,810.
+Insiders own 0.67% of the company’s stock.

+Comerica (NYSE:CMA) last issued its earnings results on Tuesday, October 19th.
+The financial services provider reported $1.90 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.64 by $0.26.
+Comerica had a return on equity of 15.22% and a net margin of 38.31%.
+The business had revenue of $755.00 million during the quarter, compared to analysts’ expectations of $733.42 million.
+During the same quarter in the prior year, the firm earned $1.44 EPS.
+On average, research analysts forecast that Comerica Incorporated will post 8.27 earnings per share for the current year.

+The company also recently announced a quarterly dividend, which will be paid on Saturday, January 1st.
+Shareholders of record on Wednesday, December 15th will be issued a $0.68 dividend.
+This represents a $2.72 dividend on an annualized basis and a yield of 3.18%.
+Comerica’s payout ratio is presently 33.42%.

+Several research analysts have weighed in on the company.
+Morgan Stanley boosted their price target on Comerica from $85.00 to $103.00 and gave the stock an “equal weight” rating in a research report on Monday.
+Citigroup lifted their target price on Comerica from $93.00 to $100.00 and gave the stock a “buy” rating in a research note on Thursday, October 28th.
+Jefferies Financial Group lifted their target price on Comerica from $75.00 to $86.00 and gave the stock a “hold” rating in a research note on Monday, October 11th.
+Raymond James lifted their target price on Comerica from $94.00 to $96.00 and gave the stock an “outperform” rating in a research note on Thursday, October 21st.
+Finally, Wells Fargo & Company boosted their price target on Comerica from $67.00 to $73.00 and gave the company an “underweight” rating in a research note on Monday, October 4th.
+Four investment analysts have rated the stock with a sell rating, six have issued a hold rating and ten have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $85.42.

 Comerica, Inc engages in the provision of financial services.
 It operates through the following segments: Commercial Bank, Retail Bank, Wealth Management, Finance and Other.
 The Commercial Bank segment involves in the middle market businesses, multinational corporations, and governmental entities by offering various products and services such as commercial loans and lines of credit, deposits, cash management, capital market products, international trade finance, letters of credit, foreign exchange management services, and loan syndication services.